 Pros and cons of a paper shredder

-Having a paper shredder around is very convenient and has a lot of benefits.
-Because when there is a need to throw away a confidential document you just shred it before recycling it.
-Paper shredders are great to have around at home, but also for offices and other commercial areas it is a needed tool for data protection but also for paper recycling.
+Having a paper shredder around is very convenient and has many benefits.
+Because when there is a need to throw away a confidential document, you shred it before recycling it.
+Paper shredders are great to have around at home, and for offices and other commercial areas, it is a needed tool for data protection and paper recycling.

-Before you buy your new shredder we want to talk about a few pros of cons about these machines.
-Besides the positive aspects of a paper shredder, there are also some downsides of having a shredder.
+Before you buy your new shredder, we want to discuss a few pros and cons of these machines.
+Besides the positive aspects of a paper shredder, there are also some downsides to having a shredder.
 Below we list out a few pros and cons of paper shredders.

 Read more here about paper shredders.

 Pros of paper shredders

 - Information protection – Shredding documents is important for businesses and consumers.
 A shredder helps your business protect sensitive and confidential information, such as client records, receipts, personal information, staff files, credit cards, identification cards, or financial data such as bank card information.
 With a paper shredder, you lower the risk of data theft and identity theft.